UC-HAL/Nelson-MIP/Datasets/README.md

 # Datasets
 This directory contains a standardized set of geophysical data and meteorological/climate forcing data.
-The majority of the datasets were uploaded to outside Github for storage limitations.
+The majority of the datasets were uploaded outside Github for storage limitations.